C Container Collection (CCC)

 Parameters

-[in]srcthe initialized source of the map.
+[in]sourcethe initialized source of the map.

-[in]fnthe optional allocation function if resizing is needed.
+[in]allocatethe optional allocation function if resizing is needed.

 Returns

 the result of the copy operation.
 If the destination capacity is less than the source capacity and no allocation function is provided an input error is returned.
-If resizing is required and resizing of dst fails a memory error is returned.
+If resizing is required and resizing of destination fails a memory error is returned.

 Note

-Note that there are two ways to copy data from source to destination: provide sufficient memory and pass NULL as fn, or allow the copy function to take care of allocation for the copy.
+Note that there are two ways to copy data from source to destination: provide sufficient memory and pass NULL as allocate, or allow the copy function to take care of allocation for the copy.

 Manual memory management with no allocation function provided.